Lassi Drink Recipe

 To lower the oxalate content of this lassi drink recipe, lower the amount of cumin or use cardamom instead.

 1/2 tsp of ground Cardamom will only have 3 mg. of oxalates.
+Be aware that cardamom will have a high amount of soluble oxalates.

 First grate the ginger and squeeze to make ginger juice.
 Then blend mint leaves with a little yogurt to make a mint paste.
 Then add ginger juice, sea salt, and the rest of yogurt to the blender.
 Blend for a very short time.
 Put ice cubes into tall glasses and pour mint lassi drink over the ice cubes.
 Garnish with roasted cumin seed powder and a mint leaf.
 Serves 2 people